biobakery/humann/readme.md

 ----

-## Other HUMAnN2 guides ##
+## Other HUMAnN 2.0 guides ##

 ### Selecting a level of gene family resolution ###

-HUMAnN2 uses UniRef protein clusters as a gene families system.
+HUMAnN 2.0 uses UniRef protein clusters as a gene families system.
 UniRef clusters are constructed by clustering proteins from UniProt to remove redundancy (UniRef100), further clustering non-redundant proteins at 90% identity and selecting representative sequences (UniRef90), and further clustering UniRef90 representative sequences at 50% identity to produce broader clusters (UniRef50).
 The representative of a given UniRef cluster is generally the best-annotated member of the cluster (which may or may not be the true centroid of the cluster).
 Additional information about UniRef can be found [at the UniRef website](http://www.uniprot.org/help/uniref) and in the [original UniRef publication](http://www.ncbi.nlm.nih.gov/pubmed/17379688).

-HUMAnN2 can be configured to output gene family abundance at the resolution of UniRef90 clusters or UniRef50 clusters.
+HUMAnN 2.0 can be configured to output gene family abundance at the resolution of UniRef90 clusters or UniRef50 clusters.
 The mode can be manually configured via the ``--search-mode`` flag.
 By default, the search mode is set based on your current translated search database.
-In addition to changing the resolution of the gene families output, the search mode optimizes HUMAnN2 for searching against UniRef90 versus UniRef50 during translated search (e.g. toggling the minimum allowed amino acid mapping identity between 90% and 50%, respectively).
+In addition to changing the resolution of the gene families output, the search mode optimizes HUMAnN 2.0 for searching against UniRef90 versus UniRef50 during translated search (e.g. toggling the minimum allowed amino acid mapping identity between 90% and 50%, respectively).

 #### Should I pick UniRef90 or UniRef50? ####